-The rotation weights A and B are trained to find what stimulus features influence the EEG and what aspects of the EEG are responsive to the stimulus, respectively, in order to maximize the correlation between the two multivariate signals.
-When the rotation weights are applied to the left-out data we get the canonical components of the stimulus (CC{stim}) and of the response data (CC{resp}) .
-The first pair of canonical components define the linear combinations of each data set with the highest possible correlation.
-The next pair of CCs are the most highly correlated combinations orthogonal to the first, and so-on (de Cheveigne et al., 2018).
+The regularization parameter was chosen as the value that gave the highest correlation value (between the stimulus and EEG components) for the average of all the test trials from the leave-one-out cross-validation procedure for each CC.
+Therefore, the optimal regularization value could vary across components.
+The rotation weights A and B are trained to find what stimulus features influence the EEG and what aspects of the EEG are responsive to the stimulus, respectively, to maximize the correlation between the two multivariate signals.
+When the rotation weights are applied to the left-out data we get the CCs of the stimulus (CC{stim}) and of the response data (CC{resp}).
+The first pair of CCs define the linear combinations of each data set with the highest possible correlation.
+The next pair of CCs are the most highly correlated combinations orthogonal to the first, and so-on (de Cheveigné et al., 2018).